tlanettepollard/ToDoApp-TLP/codenotes.md

 ## Hey!
 Today I'm going to focus on styling the structure before I worry about the theme changing.
 Ugh!
 Now my delete button isn't working.
 It's deleting everything on the page.

+### 02/22/2022

+I decided to start again today.
+I was coming too confused about how to continue the app.
+I'm still going to refer to the MDN article.

+---

 Code holder

 .attribution { font-size: 11px; text-align: center; }